Trial to begin for pharmacist linked to fungal meningitis outbreak

 Cadden allegedly "instructed the ... sales force to falsely represent to customers that NECC was providing the highest quality compounded medications."
 Cadden and others also allegedly used or approved the use of expired or expiring ingredients and "failed and caused others to fail to properly sterilize drugs," the indictment states.

-Cadden's lead attorney, Bruce Singal, did not respond to CNN's request for comment.
+Cadden's lead attorney, Bruce Singal, declined to comment when reached by CNN on Tuesday.